 See more »

-Like the first movie, the Columbia Pictures lady turns into a vampire bat in the title screen sequence.
+The Torch lady in the Columbia Pictures logo turns into a vampire bat.
 See more »

 The home video and digital releases alter a line of dialogue spoken by Kakie the Cake Monster that proved controversial: Kakie (Theatrical Version): Slow down, Wuzzlelumplebum!
 The scariest monster of all is diabetes!
 Kakie (Home/Digital Version): Slow down, Wuzzlelumplebum!
 (Chuckles) See more »